 Pamela Ferdinand, IL

-Pamela is an award-winning journalist (The Washington Post, Boston Globe, Miami Herald) and nonfiction author who has written about natural disasters, business, and politics to health, science, and parenting.
-She has taught writing and editing at universities and co-wrote a triple memoir published by Little, Brown & Co. in the U.S. and five other countries that Oprah’s “O” Magazine called “A tome of the brave.”
+Pamela is an award-winning journalist (The Washington Post, Boston Globe, Miami Herald) and nonfiction author who has written about everything from natural disasters, business, and politics to health, science, and parenting.
+She has taught writing and editing at universities and co-wrote a triple memoir published by Little, Brown & Co. in the U.S. and five other countries that Oprah’s “O” Magazine called “A Tome of the Brave.”
 Pamela earned her master’s degree from the Columbia University Graduate School of Journalism, and she currently freelances as a writer and book editor.

 As a Story Terrace writer, Pamela interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 The Sandwich Generation

 It’s Halloween.
 On the way to school, my five-year-old daughter and I drive past front lawns covered in tilted plastic gravestones and fake skeletons with missing limbs.
 And every day, Emma’s questions: How are people buried?
 What are coffins made of?